Nemure231/portare/docs/SETUP_DATA.md

 ## Note
 <p align="justify">
-It was pretty easy to edit Portare, because the data have separeate folder.
+It was pretty easy to edit Portare, because the data have separate folder.
 Let's get started.
 </p>

 1. Go to your repository, you will find out a folder named `src`, click that.